 Anthony was born in Cocoa Beach, Florida, and spent his early childhood in a small town called Bonifay.
 At the age of 11 he moved with his family to Des Moines, where he has proudly remained for the past 18 years.

 A graduate of Mt.
 Rainier High School, class of 2008, Anthony spent his junior and senior year attending classes at Highline Community College (now simply Highline College) through the Running Start Program.
 After graduation he attended the Evergreen State College where he studied journalism and environmental science.

 A father of two awesome children, Anthony has previously served as the Campaign Manager for King County Councilmember Dave Upthegrove, the Communications Director for two different nonprofit organizations, and he spent four years (2012-2016) as a unanimously elected Precinct Committee Officer (PCO).
 In 2011 Anthony launched a successful online business which currently employs multiple people.

 In addition, Anthony has spent hundreds of hours volunteering for various causes including putting an end to private, for-profit prisons, and increasing voter registration and turnout.
 In 2014 he received a black belt from the World Taekwondo Federation.

 For a look at some of the policies Anthony will support if elected to the Des Moines City Council, click here.
 For his endorsement list, click here.

 Below are just a few of the things Anthony Martinelli will work towards if elected to the Des Moines City Council:

 “Crime rates in Des Moines are unfortunately higher now than they were just five or 10 years ago.
 We need to put a larger focus on improving public safety, including increasing funding for our police so they can quickly hire new officers.
-We have a great police force, and they’re making strong (and successful) efforts to improve the situation, we just need to give them the funding they need to do the job as effectively as possible.”
+We have a great police force, and they’re making strong efforts to improve the situation, but we must give them the funding they need to do the job as effectively as possible.”

 Increasing the city’s focus on homelessness and growing poverty rates